A Streaming Sparse Cholesky Method for Derivative-Informed Gaussian Process Surrogates Within Digital Twin Applications: Application to Digital Twin

-The left column of Figure \ref{fig:results_DT_1}(a) illustrates a significant underprediction of the fatigue crack growth rate for the DT model trained without derivative data.
-It may be misleading that this `No derivatives' data aligns with the PT data; however, in this baseline case, the DT model was not updated based on PT data.
-Instead, any apparent alignment of these data is purely coincidental, in that the `No derivatives' case underpredicts (erroneously) the nominal data and the specific PT used in this study happens to have a reduced crack growth rate with respect to the nominal case (recall Section \ref{sec:dt_setup}).
-This same observations is made in Figures \ref{fig:results_DT_1}(b) and \ref{fig:results_DT_1}(c).
-Because of this potentially misleading result, plots of $\eta$ in the right column of Figure \ref{fig:results_DT_1} do not include the ``No derivatives'' datasets.

 When the DT model is updated at each $i$ step, as in Figures \ref{fig:results_DT_1}(b) and \ref{fig:results_DT_1}(c), the prediction from the DT model becomes increasingly accurate as the PT service life progresses.
-This is evident by comparing $\eta$ values along the right side of Figure \ref{fig:results_DT_2}.
-For the exact GP baseline case, Figure \ref{fig:results_DT_1}(b), $\eta$ at $i=1$ was 40\%, 29\%, and 26\% when trained with $1^{st}$-order, $2^{nd}$-order, and $3^{rd}$-order, respectively.
-Dynamic updating of the exact GP model at subsequent $i$ steps reduced this discrepancy to 21\%, 21\%, and 18\% for $1^{st}$-order, $2^{nd}$-order, and $3^{rd}$-order, respectively.
-Similarly, for the dynamic sparse GP model, the updates helped improve the accuracy with $\eta$ reducing from 40\%, 30\%, and 26\% to 26\%, 24\%, and 21\% for $1^{st}$-order, $2^{nd}$-order, and $3^{rd}$-order, respectively.
+This is evident by comparing $\eta$ values along the right side of Figure \ref{fig:results_DT_1}.
+For the baseline case of Cholesky factorization GP without sparsification, Figure \ref{fig:results_DT_1}(b), $\eta$ at $i=1$ was 7.20\%, 4.90\%, 3.10\%, 1.80\%, and 0.82\% when trained with $0^{th}$-order, $1^{st}$-order, $2^{nd}$-order, $3^{rd}$-order, and $4^{th}$-order, respectively.
+For the case of the dynamic sparse Cholesky GP model, as in Figure \ref{fig:results_DT_1}(c), the updates gave the $\eta$ accuracy at $i=1$ of 13.40\%, 9.60\%, 6.00\%, 4.10\%, and 2.33\% for $0^{th}$-order, $1^{st}$-order, $2^{nd}$-order, $3^{rd}$-order, and $4^{th}$-order, respectively.
+The clear advantage of our dynamic sparse Cholesky GP model lies in the relatively cheap computational cost of $\mathcal{O}(Ms^2)$ as described in Appendix B.2 (compared to the $\mathcal{O}(N^{3})$ computational cost of retraining Cholesky factorization GP without sparsification), while giving $\eta$ accuracy errors that are similar to the case of Cholesky factorization GP without sparsification.